 17 – See turtles at the Aquarium of the Americas

-Visitors get a wonderful insight into many different underwater ecosystems, including the Caribbean, the rivers (and rainforests) of the Amazon, the Gulf of Mexico, and NOLA’s own Mississippi River.
+Visitors also get a wonderful insight into many different underwater ecosystems, including the Caribbean, the rivers (and rainforests) of the Amazon, the Gulf of Mexico, and NOLA’s own Mississippi River.

 18 – Glide around town on a segway tour

-Tours are geared more to sightseeing than history, passing by famous French Quarter landmarks like Jackson Square, Bourbon Street, Louis Armstrong Park, and, of course, the Mississippi.
+Along the way, you’ll pass by famous French Quarter landmarks like Jackson Square, Bourbon Street, Louis Armstrong Park, and, of course, the Mississippi.

 19 – Spark romance on a gondola ride